SolomonCang/astrocangpage/_pages/about.md

 Welcome to my site!

 I am an astronomer specializing in stellar astrophysics.
-My research focuses on stellar magnetic fields, magnetic activity, and exoplanets by using photometric and spectropolarimetric data.
-I am interested in how magnetism shapes stellar evolution, drives variability, and influences the environments and habitability of planetary systems.
+My research focuses on stellar magnetism and magnetic activity, using both photometric (TESS, Kepler...) and spectropolarimetric observations (ESPaDOnS, Narval, HARPSpol...).
+I’m interested in how magnetic fields shape stellar evolution, drive variability, and affect the environments and potential habitability of planetary systems.

-My recent works
+Recently, my work has concentrated on magnetic fields in stellar upper atmospheres.
+I study the energy budget of magnetic fields during episodes of extreme stellar activity—such as flares—and the subsequent impacts on exoplanet atmospheres and habitability.

+If you’re interested in collaborating—or just want to chat about something fun—feel free to get in touch!